PGreatness/Lab1/README.md

 # Lab1: Assessing the Runtime of Quicksort

 ## Hypothesis
-We think the runtime of quicksort is O(nlogn) because the algorithm will move the pivot logn times (much like binary sort).
+We think the runtime of quicksort is O(nlogn) because the algorithm will move the pivot log n times(much like binary sort).
 Each time there is a new pivot, partition is executed, which is O(n).
 Hence the runtime of O(nlogn).

 ## Background
 Quicksort Overview: